Wash Recycling – from Feeder to Filter Press.

 Fine Sand Cleaning

-After this double wash process the two in spec grades of sand are dewatered on the high frequency dewatering screen, which reduces residual water content in the final product to 10-15%.
-The water from both separators containing the minus 63-micron material is collected in a ground sump and pumped into the deep cone thickener tank—where the water management process begins.
+After this double wash process, the two in specification grades of sand are dewatered onto the high frequency dewatering screen, which reduces residual water content in the final product to 10-15%.
+The water from both separators containing the minus 63-micron material is collected in a ground sump and pumped into the thickener tank—where the water management process begins.

 Aquaclear Water Management

-The waste water is pumped into a deep cone thickener with flocculent added along the way, thanks to the flocculent dosing unit present within the central control room.
-Within the deep cone thickener, the waste particles of silt and clay combine to create a larger heavier particle that sinks towards the base of the cone.
-The flocculent dramatically speeds this process up and allows the clean water to weir over the top of the deep cone into a collection tank, where it is recycled back into the wash plant.
+The waste water is pumped into a low level thickener with flocculent added, from the central control room housing unit.
+Within the low level thickener, the waste particles of silt (minus 63-micron ) and clay combine with the “co-polymer”, or flocculent, to create a larger heavier particle that sinks towards the base of the cone.
+The flocculent dramatically speeds this process up and allows the clean water to weir over the top weir of the thickener into a collection tank, where it is recycled back into the wash plant.

-The slurry that has been collected at the bottom of the deep cone thickener is pumped into a buffer tank, where it is stored until enough volume is gathered.
+The sludge that has been collected at the bottom of the deep cone thickener is pumped into a buffer tank, where it is stored until enough volume is gathered.
 At this point it is transferred into a filterpress.
+The Filterpress on this Albin Borer site is the Terex Washing Systems 165 plate press, with a plate size of 2m x 2 m.
+The function of the press is to recover the last remaining water within the thickened sludge.

-The filterpress is used to recover the last remaining water within the silt and clay.
-A total of 150 plates are used on this side beam filterpress, that has a working pressure of 16 bar (232 psi).
+The Filterpress has a working pressure of 16 bar (232 psi).
 Each plate is covered in a nylon filter cloth, which when filled with sludge under pressure, forces the remaining water to be removed from the sludge.
 This water is then recycled back into the wash plant to be used for washing aggregates and sand once again.

 Johnston Patterson explained that, “the customer is very pleased to have a solution in place to recycle their C&D and excavation waste.
-The working relationship between Terex Washing Systems and SAPA has played a huge part in achieving a high level of performance for this plant.”
+The working relationship between Terex Washing Systems, Avesco and Albin Borer AG has played a huge part in achieving a high level of performance for this plant.”